Recommended Readings

 Explains the principles and methods of problem-oriented policing, provides examples of it in practice, and discusses how a police agency can implement the concept.

-View table of contents, author’s preface and introductory chapter
+View table of contents, authors preface and introductory chapter

-Buy this book or request an examination copy from McGraw-Hill Publishers
+Buy this book from Amazon

-Problem-Oriented Policing and Crime Prevention
+Problem-Oriented Policing and Crime Prevention, 2nd Edition

 This book provides a thorough review of significant policing research, with a focus on the applicability of those findings to problem-oriented policing.
-The three parts of the “problem analysis triangle” are addressed separately, with one chapter concerning problem places, another high-activity offenders, and a third repeat victims.
+The three parts of the problem analysis triangle are addressed separately, with one chapter concerning problem places, another high-activity offenders, and a third repeat victims.
 The issue of how police departments can facilitate problem-oriented policing is explored in a chapter that discusses improving crime analysis, measuring performance, and securing productive partnerships.

 Not Rocket Science?
 Problem-Solving and Crime Reduction